ryanwelcher/advanced-query-loop/readme.txt

 == Changelog ==

-= 1.0.0 =
-* Initial release with support for post count, offset, post meta, and date queries.

-= 1.0.1 =
+= 1.0.3 =
-* Small fix to no longer show an empty pattern after inserting the block.
+* Small fix for PHP 8.
+Props to @markus9312 for opening the support thread.

 = 1.0.2 =
 * Fix various PHP notices.
 Props to @wildworks for opening the support thread.
 * Add some information to the readmes.

+= 1.0.1 =
+* Small fix to no longer show an empty pattern after inserting the block.

+= 1.0.0 =
+* Initial release with support for post count, offset, post meta, and date queries.